 The internet has changed our lives in a bunch of ways.
 In the last couple of decades, we have seen continued advancements in communication, healthcare, business technology, etc. It was only a matter of time before a technology promising to improve our financial dealings came along.
-In 2009, a developer— or a group of developers — going by a pseudonym name ‘Satoshi Nakamoto’ created Bitcoin, the world’s first decentralized cryptocurrency.
+In 2009, a developer— or a group of developers — going by the pseudonym name ‘Satoshi Nakamoto’ created Bitcoin, the world’s first decentralized cryptocurrency.
 Today, there are over 1500 cryptocurrencies.

 These digital currencies use encryption techniques to regulate the generation of units of the currency and verify the transfer of funds hence very secure.
 Cryptocurrencies are also immune to government manipulation or interference since they are not issued by any central authority.
 Compared to traditional banking, crypto is a more secure way of transaction.
 However, it is not one without risks.
 Here are 3 common security risks associated with the use of cryptocurrencies.

 Online fraud has increased drastically during the Covid-19 pandemic.
 The FBI reports that cryptocurrency-related fraud schemes could increase due to anxiety and uncertainty caused by the coronavirus crises.
 Fraudsters posing as charitable organizations are soliciting funds from affected communities, others are selling fake treatments such as hydroxychloroquine to unsuspecting buyers.

 Cryptocurrencies use a decentralized ledger known as blockchain to facilitate transactions and verify records.
 The ledger resides on thousands of computers, which makes it very difficult to compromise.
 However, cryptocurrencies can still be stolen.
 Cybercriminals can break into cryptocurrency exchanges, drain cryptocurrency wallets, and infect PCs with crypto stealing malware.